 In a study carried out by the University of California, researchers found that 63% of people who had been on meditation retreats suffered at least one side-effect, ranging from confusion to panic and depression.
 There is a glaringly obvious reason for this and having looked carefully at these kind of intense meditation weekends, it is hardly surprising that some people abreact.

-It is inadviseable to get people to meditate almost non-stop for an entire weekend.
+It is inadvisable to get people to meditate almost non-stop for an entire weekend.
 Quite apart from the fact that meditating for 10 hours a day actually has the opposite effect to that desired, the brain can become confused and weary.
 Hardly surprising then that some individuals begin to hallucinate.
 This is the same kind of techniques used by dangerous fringe religions on unsuspecting novices.

 Other research has flagged up different issues from twitches and fits, to flapping arms and euphoria.
 Again, unsurprising, given that when people get together in groups, there can be outbreaks of mass hysteria, even though in most cases mild in nature.
 Hysteria is a phenomenon that is well known and understood – perhaps a little too well understood by the gurus and swamis whose purpose it is to achieve that end.

-Overall, meditation is a worthwhile pursuit and generally harmeless.
+Overall, meditation is a worthwhile pursuit and generally harmless.
 Its benefits outweigh any risks – if done properly, there is no more risk to mental health than listening to music or regularly taking part in sports or watching box sets!

 The benefits of meditation are recognised and the vast majority of experts consider it to be a good thing.